Contact Us

 The more time you give yourself to gather all the information you need to prepare your tax return, the better.
 This should reduce the risk of errors and mistakes being made, which may not only be costly, but could also mean you end up paying more tax than you need to and having to re-submit your tax return.

-If you file your tax return late, you will be issued with an initial, automatic £100 filing penalty.
-It no longer matters how much tax you had outstanding.
+If you file your tax return late, you will be issued with an automatic £100 late filing penalty.
 If your tax return becomes more than three months late, £10 daily penalties start to accumulate up to a maximum of £900.

 A penalty of the higher of £300 or 5% of your tax due is then charged if your return is six months late and again if it becomes over 12 months late.
 All of these penalties are in addition to one another; rather than in place of.
 This can mean penalties for late tax returns can top over £1,600.